AI Workshop: learn to build apps with AI →

 Tips: Logging all the requests coming through an Express app

-I had the need to log all the requests coming into my Express app, in a simple way: log them to the console.
+I needed to log all the requests coming into my Express app in a simple way: log them to the console.

 No time (and no need) for more complex setups.